cljabasa/cljabasa/src/pages/blog/airpods-with-charging-case-2nd-generation-review.md

 ## Conclusion

 I really like the AirPods.
 They're liberating.
-While not as magical as Apple is making them out to be, they do delivery in a way that really only Apple can.
+While not as magical as Apple is making them out to be, they do deliver in a way that really only Apple can.
 The sound quality is trash and they're expensive.
 But, I mean, if you're already reading this that means you clearly have money to burn, right?
 I'd say buy them.